woocommerce/qit-documentation/docs/installation-setup/local-env-setup.md

 ## When to use the local test environment

-- **Custom E2E Tests:** If you are writing and maintaining your own end-to-end tests, the local environment is perfect for rapid iteration.
+- **Custom E2E tests:** If you are writing and maintaining your own end-to-end tests, the local environment is perfect for rapid iteration.
 It lets you validate new scenarios, fix issues, and experiment without waiting for cloud runs.
-- **Not for Managed Tests:** Managed tests, such as activation, Woo E2E, or security tests, always run in QIT’s cloud environment.
+- **Not for managed tests:** Managed tests, such as activation, Woo E2E, or security tests, always run in QIT’s cloud environment.
 The local environment will not affect these tests.

 ## Getting started